guicassolato/kas-fleet-manager-authorino/README.md

 kubectl create namespace authorino
 ```

-### Deploy an API that pretends to be Kafka Service Fleet Manager
+### Deploy an API that pretends to be the Kafka Service Fleet Manager service
 The _Talker API_ is just an echo API, included with the Authorino examples.
 We will use it to simulate Kafka Service Fleet Manager.

 ```sh